marwage/gnn_memory_management/README.md

 # alzheimer
-Loss memory on the GPU
+Lose memory on the GPU